Promising Futures National Scan for Evidence Based and Promising Programs

 Phase I: FUTURES conducted an initial national scan in 2010 and another one in 2018 in partnership with Dr. Linda Chamberlain PhD MPH to collect information about interventions for children who have experienced domestic violence.
 Searches were conducted in Entrez PubMed and Academic Search Premier and online evidence-based registries to identify publications about programs, interventions, and treatment for children exposed to violence and other trauma.
 Articles and programs identified through these searches yielded additional references to other relevant programs.

 Phase II: In 2021, we shifted strategies to prioritize identifying programs developed by and with community that may not be listed on national registries or represented in academic literature reviews and may not have access to undertaking rigorous research studies.
-One of our goals is to identify and lift up more culturally specific models and programs developed by and for BIPOC communities.
 In partnership with Collective Capacity Consulting we have shifted to utilize a community-centered evidence-based practice (CCEBP) approach to identify knowledge in the following areas: documented evidence (e.g., academic and non-academic), community practitioner expertise, and community experts.
 We are also reviewing the grey literature and conducting additional key informant interviews to identify additional models and approaches.
-The process will consist of a multi-year geographical phased approach to searching for programs in five national regions.
-We have invited a group of national, state and local expert advisors from a variety of fields to be partners in co-creating new inclusion criteria and to assist in identifying and reviewing possible programs.
+The process consisted of a multi-year geographical phased approach to searching for programs in five national regions.
+We invited a group of national, state and local expert advisors from a variety of fields to be partners in co-creating new inclusion criteria and to assist in identifying and reviewing possible programs.

-In both phases, once a program is identified the team will review and vet the model based on our inclusion criteria and the program developers and researchers are contacted to provide additional information to be included in the online program profiles.
+In both phases, once a program is identified the team reviews and vets the model based on our inclusion criteria and the program developers and researchers are contacted to provide additional information to be included in the online program profiles.
 In some cases, program staff do not respond to requests for information.
 If there is insufficient information available to develop or complete a program profile, then the intervention will not be profiled on this website.
-As work in the field continues, it is anticipated that additional programs will be added to this database to provide up-to-date and comprehensive information on the impressive range of interventions for children exposed to violence.
+As work in the field continues, it is anticipated that additional programs will be added to provide up-to-date and comprehensive information on the impressive range of interventions for children exposed to violence.

-Program Profiles should be viewed as one important piece of information to consider, but their inclusion in this database does not necessarily reflect an endorsement of it by either Futures Without Violence, Promising Futures, nor the Family Violence Prevention & Services Administration within the U.S. Department of Health and Human Services, which provided funding for this project.
+The inclusion of program models on this website doe not reflect an endorsement of it by either Futures Without Violence, Promising Futures, nor the Office on Family Violence Prevention and Services, and the Administration within the U.S. Department of Health and Human Services.